snavroz/cse15l-lab-reports/labreport5.md

 ### 1. Student Post

 Hello, I am struggling with getting the test class to run with JUnit for my grading script.
 The error states `Error: Could not find or load main class org.junit.runner.JUnitCore
 Caused by: java.lang.ClassNotFoundException: org.junit.runner.JUnitCore`.
-This is confusing to me because I used the same path for lib that we have always used in class to access and run Junit tests and I can see `lib` in my project directory, but it is still giving me this error.
+This is confusing to me because I used the same path for `lib` that we have always used in class to access and run Junit tests and I can see `lib` in my project directory, but it is still giving me this error.
 Is the problem potentially because my script runs `cd` into the `grading-area` directory which does not contain the `lib` directory as a subdirectory?

 ![Image](StudentG.png)

 ### 2. TA Response

-Yes, you are correct that the lib directory is not in the grading-area directory which is most likely why you are getting the error that the JUnit class cannot be found.
+Yes, you are correct that the lib directory is not a subdirectory in the grading-area directory which is most likely why you are getting the error that the JUnit class cannot be found.
 Think about how `..` and `../` can be used to access files from the parent directory of a directory.
 What is the path of the `lib` directory relative to the `grading-area` directory?
-Try using the relative path of lib.
+Try using the relative path of `lib`.

 ### 3. Student Bug Fix Result

-The bug is that the path used for the lib directory which is needed to run the JUnit classes which are needed for the TestListExamples class is accessing a lib directory from the current directory.
-There is no lib directory in the grading-area directory, so this is the wrong path.
+The bug is that the path used for the `lib` directory which is needed to run the JUnit classes which are needed for the `TestListExamples` class is accessing a `lib` directory from the current directory.
+There is no `lib` directory in the `grading-area` directory, so this is the wrong path.

 ![Image](StudentB.png)